 why now? why when i have finally taken the big leap of faith and quit my day job to pursue my own business, my art, my passion - does this monkey wrench jump on board? i feel the weight acutely of my business loan, my insurance payment, my bills. the worry distracts me from my studio.

-it's a surprise mid-term exam and i don't feel ready.i immediately turn towards finding meaning.my default, to ask questions,
+it's a surprise mid-term exam and i don't feel ready.i immediately turn towards finding meaning.my default, to ask questions, get to the bottom of things.

 what's the lesson?